Azryth/gbf-extension/README.md

 ![Sneak peak](https://github.com/Azryth/gbf-extension/blob/images/damageLogger.PNG?raw=true "Sneak Peak")
 ### What ###

-* Chrome GBF extension that logs damage and DATA rates
+* This is a chrome GBF extension that logs damage and DATA rates
-* It simply reads out information the server sends to your browser.
-Nothing more, nothing less.
+* It simply reads out information the server sends to your browser and formats it
+* It does not request any information from the server
+* Use it to measure the damage output of your setups
+* Or use it to log DA/TA rates of your team members

+* This is a work in progress, so watch out for errors and bugs

 ### How to set up ###